OrangeUW/AutoML4ETC/README.md

 After installation you can browse to your localhost for accessing the jupyter notebook that can run AutoML4ETC library.

-## Sample notebook and sample model generated
+## Generated sample notebook and sample model

-run sample notebook: test_automl4etc_ucDavisQUIC.ipynb
+Run sample notebook: test_automl4etc_ucDavisQUIC.ipynb

 ![(sample model picture should be here)](https://github.com/OrangeUW/AutoML4ETC/blob/main/Discovered_model.png?raw=true)